agranlund/atarisound/src/plugins/midi/README.md

 midi.mxp / midi.jam plays through Atari Bios routines and should work on any Atari as long as it implements midi bios.

-midi_isa.mxp / midi_isa.jam plays through an MPU401 compatible ISA device
-Device is assumed to be located on 0x330 unless otherwise detected in ISA_BIOS
+midi_isa.mxp / midi_isa.jam plays through an MPU401 compatible ISA device assumed to be located on 0x330 unless otherwise detected in ISA_BIOS

 ISA_BIOS is recommended but it can work without on some recognised computer types https://github.com/agranlund/raven/tree/main/sw/isa/isa_bios